anthonyreilly/NetCoreForce/README.md

 # NetCoreForce

 ## A .NET Standard and .NET Core Salesforce REST API toolkit and API wrapper
-*This project is not offered, sponsored or endorsed by Salesforce.*
+*This project is not offered, sponsored, or endorsed by Salesforce.*

 ### [Changelog](CHANGELOG.md)